MikeSays-1/azure-config-and-ad-installation/README.md

 <img width="457" height="314" alt="image" src="https://github.com/user-attachments/assets/1fca2cfd-3d12-4034-97fa-71a051ec2c92" />

 On your local computer (Windows or macOS), open a Remote Desktop client and connect to the VM using public IP address, you'll be prompted to enter your credentials you created when creating this VM.
 Next prompt, select yes, and your Domain Controller will now boot.
 Once booted, open "Windows Defender Firewall with Advanced Security", go to "Windows Defender Firewall Properties", and for Firewall State: Select "Off" for Domain, Public and Private Profiles and select Apply.
 (We will be testing connectivity.)
+Leave your RDP connection on, we will return in Step 5.
 </p>

 <p><b>4.
 CREATE VM CLIENT 1. </b> <br />